 The transepts feature unusual upper rooms, originally joined by a gallery across the nave.
 One of these upper chambers has a Tudor fireplace.
 One possible explanation for this oddity is that the priests who tended the chantry used the transept rooms as living quarters.

-The church was declared redundant in 1970, and eventually passed into the care of the Churches Conserbvation Trust.
+The church was declared redundant in 1970 and eventually passed into the care of the Churches Conservation Trust.

 About East Horndon, All Saints Church